angular/zone.js/STANDARD-APIS.md

 # Zone.js's support for standard apis

-Zone.js patched most standard APIs so they can be in zone. such as DOM events listener, XMLHttpRequest in Browser and EventEmitter, fs API in nodejs.
+Zone.js patched most standard APIs such as DOM event listeners, XMLHttpRequest in Browser, EventEmitter and fs API in Node.js so they can be in zone.

-In this document, all patched API will be listed here.
+In this document, all patched API are listed.

-for non standard API, please reference to [NON-STANDARD-APIS.md](NON-STANDARD-APIS.md)
+For non-standard APIs, please see [NON-STANDARD-APIS.md](NON-STANDARD-APIS.md)

-## Patch Mechanism
+## Patch Mechanisms

-There are several patch mechanism
+There are several patch mechanisms

-- wrap, wrap will make callback in zone, and application can receive onInvoke, onIntercept callback
+- wrap: makes callbacks run in zones, and makes applications able to receive onInvoke and onIntercept callbacks
-- Task, just like javascript vm, application can receive onScheduleTask, onInvokeTask, onCancelTask, onHasTask callback
+- Task: just like in the JavaScript VM, applications can receive onScheduleTask, onInvokeTask, onCancelTask and onHasTask callbacks
   1. MacroTask
   2. MicroTask
   3. EventTask

-Now there are some APIs should be treated as Tasks, but still be patched in wrap way, they will be patched as Task soon.
+Some APIs which should be treated as Tasks, but are currently still patched in the wrap way.
+These will be patched as Tasks soon.

 ## Browser